 Soils: A living legacy

 Soil is a synergistic amalgamation of different parts.
-Giving it form is a framework of mineral matter ranging in size from large boulders down to fine clays.
-Pores take their place among the mineral parts, giving air and water a place to reside.
+Giving it form is a framework of mineral matter ranging in size from large boulders down to fine clay particals.
+Pores between the mineral parts, are the space where air and water resides within the soil.
 Added to this mix is all manner of plant and animal life, and organic matter in varying stages of decay.
-When the mineral nutrients are finally factored in, the results are soils with the potential to support the long-term production of healthy and health-giving crops.
+When the mineral nutrients are also factored in, the result is soil with the capacity to support the long-term production of healthy and health-giving crops.

 Soils are naturally divided into layers or horizons that are best seen by digging a pit.
-The upper layer is the topsoil, the subsistence most often associated with the word ‘soil’, and generally darker in colour due to the accumulation of organic matter.
-Most of the soil’s organisms and much of its fertility are here, too.
+The upper layer is the topsoil, which is generally darker in colour than the lower layers due to the accumulation of organic matter.
+The topsoil is the substance most often associated with the word ‘soil’, and is where most of the soil’s organisms and much of its fertility reside.
 Just below the topsoil is the lighter-coloured and less fertile subsoil.
-The depths of these two horizons vary, and soils should always be cultivated in such a way that they are not mixed together.
+The depths of these two horizons vary, and soils should always be cultivated in such a way that does not mix them together.

 If the pit is dug down deeper, it will come to a third horizon consisting of the parent material from which the topsoil and subsoil originated.
 Digging a pit can also reveal the presence or absence of a hard pan – a distinct layer of compacted soil that prevents root penetration and the downward movement of water.
 Though they sometimes occur naturally, hard pans are often caused by rotavating when the soil is too wet or repeatedly at the same depth.